 Lying down on the soft cover, you will feel your body settle onto the foams.
 After a few seconds pass, you will feel the memory layer activate and provide additional contouring and pressure relief.
 Overall, you will sleep closer to the top of this bed rather than in it, and it will give you a gently floating, cloud-like experience.

-This bed’s aerated top layer of foam, breathable cover, and innersprings work together to promote airflow and regulate temperature, so you should not have problems with overheating.
+This bed’s aerated top layer of foam, breathable cover, and innersprings work together to promote airflow and regulate temperature, keeping the bed cool, so you should not have problems with overheating.
 Sleeping closer to the top with more of your body’s surface area exposed to the air will also help to keep you cool.

 In addition to strong support, the coil layer provides a medium-level bounce.
 Even with a memory layer in the bed, the overall responsiveness of the bed is fairly quick, so the quick responsiveness and bounce come together to ease repositioning.
 Combination sleepers who turn during the middle of the night should not have issues adjusting.

 Back sleepers can enjoy the firm support of pocketed coils that should keep their spine in good alignment while the foams contour to their spine.
-Read more about the most optimal support here.
+Read more about the most optimal support for people who sleep on their back here.

 Stomach sleepers will be well served by this slightly firmer hybrid that should keep their hips from sinking too deep and creating problems with their spine alignment.
 Why do they need firmer bed?
-Find out here if you're interested.
+Find out all about the stomach (belly) sleeper here if you're interested.

 Overall, the Sapira is a great choice for most sleepers, even those who are heavier than average.
 If the Leesa mattress interests you but you have some higher weight considerations, the Sapira is a great alternative.